Convex-Dev/design/docs/cad/003_encoding/README.md

 0x1n <n bytes of numeric data>
 ```

 A Long value is encoded by the Tag byte followed by `n` bytes representing the signed two's complement numeric value of the Integer.
-The Integer MUST be represented in the minimum possible number of bytes - excess leading bytes are an invalid encoding.
+The Integer MUST be represented in the minimum possible number of bytes - excess leading sign bytes are an invalid encoding.

 Note: The value zero is conveniently encoded in this scheme as the single byte `0x10`